Trump and Pence back in Washington for rival speeches

 Associated Press

-WASHINGTON (AP) — Former President Donald Trump is returning to Washington on Tuesday for the first time since leaving office, delivering a speech hours after former Vice President Mike Pence, a potential 2024 rival, who called on the Republican Party to stop looking backward.
+WASHINGTON (AP) — Former President Donald Trump is returning to Washington on Tuesday for the first time since leaving office, delivering a speech hours after his Vice President Mike Pence, a potential 2024 rival, exhorted Republicans to stop looking backward.

-The former White House partners are making dueling appearances again after campaigning for rival candidates in Arizona on Friday.
-Their separate speeches come amid news that Pence’s former chief of staff, Marc Short, has testified before a federal grand jury investigating the Jan.
+The former White House partners were making dueling appearances again after campaigning for rival candidates in Arizona on Friday.
+Their separate speeches come amid news that Pence’s former chief of staff, Marc Short, testified before a federal grand jury investigating the Jan.
 6, 2021, assault on the U.S. Capitol.

-Asked about the growing divide between Trump and himself, a man who was once the former president’s most loyal sidekick, Pence said the two don’t differ on issues.
+Pence, meanwhile, received a friendly — but not enthusiastic — welcome from the students, who struggled to break into a “USA!” chant.

+In his remarks, he repeatedly touted the “Trump-Pence administration.”
+But the first question he received was about his growing split with Trump, which is particularly stark given the years he spent as the former president’s most loyal sidekick.

-“But we may differ on focus.
-I truly do believe that elections are about the future and that it’s absolutely essential, at a time when so many Americans are hurting and so many families are struggling, that we don’t give way to the temptation to look back,” he said.
+Pence denied the two “differ on issues,” but acknowledged, “we may differ on focus.
+I truly do believe that elections are about the future and that it’s absolutely essential, at a time when so many Americans are hurting and so many families are struggling, that we don’t give way to the temptation to look back.”

-Allies have urged Trump to spend more time talking about his vision for the future and less time relitigating the 2020 election as he prepares to announce an expected 2024 White House campaign.
+Trump allies have urged him to spend more time talking about his vision for the future and less relitigating the 2020 election as he prepares to announce an expected 2024 White House campaign.

 In his speech Tuesday, Trump planned to focus on public safety, said his spokesperson, Taylor Budowich.